Nateem/ckanext-datarequests/README.md

 ## Translations

-Help us to translate this extension so everyone can create data requests.
+Help us to translate this extension so everyone can create ร้องขอชุดข้อมูล.
 Currently, the extension is translated to English, Spanish, German and Brazilian Portuguese.
 If you want to contribute with your translation, the first step is to clone this repo and move to the `develop` branch.
 Then, create the locale for your translation by executing:

 ```
 python setup.py init_catalog -l <YOUR_LOCALE>